Call anytime

 Varieties

-In the last 18 years, we have seen a transformation in the breeding of the soya varieties, with a number of adaptations which are particularly useful to growers in the UK.
+Over the years, we have seen a transformation in the breeding of the varieties, with a number of adaptations which are particularly useful to growers in the UK.

 Earliness of harvest